 OPAL — Oman Society for Petroleum Services OPAL started as a concept in 1998, whereby like-minded companies embarked on a vision to promote industry standards.
-OPAL is the first Society in Oman to be given approval and registered in the Sultanate.
+OPAL is the first Society in Oman’s Petroleum Industry to be officially approved and registered in the Sultanate.
 On the 27th of October 2001, OPAL was officially approved under the regulations governing the formation of societies with the Ministry of Social Development as a non-profit organization.
-With more than 400 members, made up of Oil & Gas companies, including Oil & Gas Producers & Operators, Contractors and Suppliers – large and small, OPAL has become the Voice of the Industry.
+With more than 430 members, made up of Oil & Gas companies, including Producers & Operators, Contractors and Suppliers – large, medium and small, OPAL has become the Voice of the Industry.

-OPAL aims to provide a single umbrella body to agree and promote standards of work, to increase competence and professionalism.
-The long-term target of OPAL is to have the Oman Petroleum Industry in World Class, internationally competitive and as a figurehead in the sustainable management of Hydrocarbons.
+OPAL aims to strengthen its services through a single platform to agree and promote standards of work, to increase competencies and professionalism.
+The long-term target of OPAL is to have the Oman Energy Industry in World Class, internationally competitive and as a figurehead in the sustainable management of Hydrocarbons and Renewable energy.
 OPAL aspires to be foremost facilitating body to align stakeholders’ objectives, moderate and address common challenges for the benefit of its members.

 Leaders of the companies (MD’s, CEO’s and GM’s) meet quarterly to discuss areas of mutual benefit and consensus.
-An elected Board consisting of 7 Board Directors from various member companies governs the society, applying the highest standards of corporate governance.
-OPAL employs an effective executive team to implement its programs and serve its members.
+An elected Board governs the society applying the highest standards of good corporate governance.
+OPAL employs a small team but effective executive team to implement its programmes and serve its members.

-The Development of Human Resources gives priority to employers’ needs and focuses on targeted training with the aim to enhance competence and work ethics.
-The objective remains sustainable employment and training is the enabler.
-OPAL has in the last nineteen years facilitated the training and employment of over 10,000 Omanis.
-In addition, it has re-employed more than 7,000 experienced workforces during the last several years.
+Human Resources Development training scheme gives priority to employers’ needs and focuses on targeted training, which aims to enhance competence and work ethics.
+Employment being the objective and training is the enabler.
+OPAL has in the last 20 years facilitated the training and employment of some 10,700 Omanis.
+In addition, it has re-employed more than 7,500 redeployment during the last several years.